replicatedhq/replicated-docs/docs/enterprise/installing-stateful-component-requirements.md

 # Installing Without Object Storage

-The Replicated admin console requires persistent storage for state.
-The following stateful components are required:

-* **rqlite**: The admin console uses a rqlite StatefulSet to store the version history, application metadata and other small amounts of data needed to manage the application(s).

-   Replicated KOTS deploys the rqlite component with the admin console and secured with a randomly generated password, and only exposed as a ClusterIP on the overlay network.

-* **S3-compatible object store**: The admin console requires an S3-compatible object store to store application archives and support bundles.

-   For more information about the S3-compatible object store requirements for both embedded clusters and existing clusters, see the sections below.

-### Object Store Requirements for Embedded Clusters
+This topic describes how to install Replicated KOTS without the default object storage, including limitations of installing without object storage.

+## Overview

-By default, installations on clusters created by the Replicated kURL installer must include an add-on that satisfies the S3-compatible object store.
+By default, KOTS is deployed with an S3-compatible object store.
+KOTS stores the following in the object store:

-This can be either the Rook or MinIO add-on.
-Without one of these add-ons, the installer will fail with an error.

-Clusters created by the kURL installer can have optional, indirect dependencies on the S3-compatible object store:

-* The Registry add-on is used for air-gapped installations and uses object storage if available.
-Otherwise it uses the default `StorageClass`.
-* The Velero add-on is used for backup and restore with the Replicated snapshots feature.
-By default, it saves snapshots in the object store.
-The object store refers to the **Internal Storage** option in the admin console).
+* Support bundles
+* Application archives
+* Backups taken with the Replicated snapshots feature that are configured to NFS or host path storage destinations

+By default, for existing cluster installations, KOTS deploys MinIO for object storage.
+For embedded cluster installations, the object storage is either MinIO or Rook, depending on how your software vendor configured the kURL installer.

+You can optionally deploy KOTS without object storage.
+When deployed without object storage, KOTS instead

+## Limitations

+The following limitations apply to installing KOTS without object storage:

+* You can use snapshots if you configure S3-compatible storage as the storage destination.
+That can either be Ceph RADOS v12.2.7 or MinIO.
+It looks like these would be the steps to follow: https://docs.replicated.com/enterprise/snapshots-storage-destinations#configure-s3-compatible-storage-for-online-environments
+* You can use snapshots if you configure an NFS server as the storage destination and the NFS PV is exported on the server with RWX access mode.
+* You cannot use a host path storage destination for snapshots because host path volumes do not support RWX access mode. (according to https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes)
+* You can still configure cloud storage destinations like AWS, GCP, and Azure for snapshots as those have nothing to do with whether or not kots was deployed with object storage
+* All of these limitations apply whether you have a single or multi node cluster
+* All of these limitations are due to the requirements of the local-volume-provisioner Velero plugin, which KOTS uses when deployed without object storage

-#### Install the Admin Console Without an Object Store
+## Install Without Object Storage

+### Embedded Clusters

-To install the admin console on a cluster created by the kURL installer without an object store, remove the object storage add-on from the installer and set the `disableS3` flag to `true` in the add-on.
+To install KOTS on an embedded cluster created by kURL without an object store, remove the object storage add-on from the installer and set the `disableS3` flag to `true` in the add-on.

-This deploys the admin console without an object store, as well as allows the supporting add-ons to use persistent volumes (PVs) instead of object storage.
+This deploys KOTS without an object store, as well as allows the supporting add-ons to use persistent volumes (PVs) instead of object storage.

 For more information about the behavior of the `disableS3` flag, see [KOTS Add-on](https://kurl.sh/docs/add-ons/kotsadm) in the open source kURL documentation.